nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 23 - Kaelen's Weakness.md

 ### Scene 3: The Solution

 - **Key Event:** Angelica cuts her own arm and orders Kaelen to drink her blood to satiate the bond's hunger.
-  - _Character Defining Moment:_ **Angelica Vance** — Takes a radical, intimate action to save her subordinate, asserting her command over his "martyrdom."
+  - _Character Defining Moment:_ **Angelica Ward** — Takes a radical, intimate action to save her subordinate, asserting her command over his "martyrdom."
-  - _Key Dialog:_ **Angelica Vance:** "I'm the Captain.
+  - _Key Dialog:_ **Angelica Ward:** "I'm the Captain.
 And that's an order, soldier.
 You don't get to die yet."

 ---